 - If there is a choice of which patient to extubate, it is ideal not to extubate someone who will die immediately and instead choose someone who may be able to breathe on their own for some time after they are extubated.

 Under normal circumstances, terminal extubation (removing a patient from a ventilator that is sustaining their life) is forbidden by most rabbinic authorities.
 However, there is a minority opinion based on the Rema’s ruling (YD 339:1) that one may actively remove an external impediment to death of a patient who is already almost certainly in the process of dying imminently (gosses).
 Some rule that a ventilator can be categorized as an artificial impediment to dying, since it mechanically prevents the soul from departing.
 Thus, it is not only permitted to remove a ventilator from a dying patient, but it may even be required to do so to relieve suffering.
 Since there are conflicting opinions on this matter, and some argue that deactivating a ventilator falls under the severe prohibition of murder, many conclude that we must be strict and forbid deactivation of a ventilator at the end of life.
-However, in a difficult situation in which there is a severe shortage of ventilators, and the purpose of the removing one patient from a ventilator is to save another patient’s life, there may be stronger basis to permit doing so in some cases of dying patients who have no chance of recovery.
+However, in a difficult situation in which there is a severe shortage of ventilators, and the purpose of removing one patient from a ventilator is to save another patient’s life, there may be a stronger basis to permit doing so, particularly in some cases of dying patients who have no chance of recovery.

 See, for example, the California state guidelines: https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/COVID-19/California%20SARS-CoV-2%20Crisis%20Care%20Guidelines%20-June%208%202020.pdf?eType=EmailBlastContent&eId=b2a40a32-36f8-47d5-b0f3-4412e7c47e12

 R. Zilberstein, Shiurei Torah Le-Rofim 3:161, pp. 67–68.
-Indeed, some have argued that in cases in which there are many patients in need, all arriving simultaneously, and there are insufficient resources to treat all of them at that time, this approach of prioritizing the moderately injured (ignoring the severe and minor injuries) so that the greatest number of lives can be saved, is the ideal approach ethically and Halakhicaly (A. Steinberg, Ha-Refuah Ke-Halakhah 5, 82).
-However, in this approach the medical professionals must be careful to frequently reevaluate the patients who are awaiting treatment since their conditions may change, as may the staff availabilities.
+Indeed, some have argued that in cases in which there are many patients in need, all arriving simultaneously, and there are insufficient resources to treat all of them at that time, this approach of prioritizing the moderately injured (ignoring the severe and minor injuries) so that the greatest number of lives can be saved, is the ideal approach ethically and halakhically (A. Steinberg, Ha-Refuah Ke-Halakhah 5, 82).
+However, in using this approach, the medical professionals must be careful to frequently reevaluate the patients who are awaiting treatment since their conditions may change, as may the staff availabilities.

 Teshuvot Minchat Asher 1:115, 2:126; Shiurei Torah Le-Rofim 3:161, pp. 66–7, 73.
-R. Zilberstein has approved of healthcare professionals abandoning a patient who is not certainly salvageable, even if they have already begun treating him or her, in order to save many who are certainly salvageable since abandoning one patient need not be seen as an act of murder, but as an act of saving life.
-However, this must be a situation in which the medic is simply allowing the patient to die in order to save the many, but not actually performing an action that causes the patient’s death, but if a medic did so, it would not be classified as murder, since it is done in the context of lifesaving (69–70).
+R. Zilberstein has approved of healthcare professionals abandoning a patient who is not certainly salvageable, even if they have already begun treating him or her, in order to save many who are certainly salvageable. since abandoning one patient need not be seen as an act of murder, but as an act of saving life.
+However, this must be a situation in which the medic is simply allowing the patient to die in order to save the many, but not actually performing an action that causes the patient’s death.
+However, if a medic did so, it would not be classified as murder, since it is done in the context of lifesaving (69–70).

 Nishmat Avraham, YD 339:(4) (502–6 in 3rd ed.).

-Minchat Asher – Leket Shiurim UTeshuvot Iggerot UMaamarim HaNogim LeMagefat HaKorona, 2nd ed.
+Minchat Asher – Leket Shiurim UTeshuvot Iggerot UMaamarim HaNog’im LeMagefat HaKorona, 2nd ed.
 (Jerusalem, 2020), 4.
 See also discussion in footnote 15 below.

 Some authorities rule that vasopressor medications (“pressers” for maintaining blood pressure), such as dopamine, may be withheld from a dying patient who is suffering (but not actively withdrawn, especially if it may lead to an immediate drop in blood pressure and death), by simply refraining from restarting the treatment once the infusion pouch has emptied on its own, because this can be considered a medical therapy and not a basic need, such as nutrition or oxygen (Prof. Avraham Steinberg in the name of R. Auerbach and R. Wosner, Assia 63–64 , 18–19; “The Halachic Basis of the Dying Patient Law,” Assia 6 , 30–40, reprinted in Jewish Medical Ethics, vol. 3, 419).
 Similarly, R. Moshe Feinstein has been quoted as ruling that a dying patient who is on a respirator does not need to be given medications to extend his life (R. Aaron Felder, Rishumei Aharon, vol. 1, 70).